Ciara: 2003–2005: Goodies

 Goodies' lead single, the title track, featuring Petey Pablo, was released on June 8, 2004.
 Conceived as a crunk female counterpart to Usher's "Yeah!", the lyrical content goes against the grain, speaking of abstinence, rejecting advances because "the goodies will stay in the jar."
-Critics hailed it as an "anthem of the summer" and one of the best singles of the year, complementing its dance-feel and beat, and the irony of the "clever" lyrics.
+Critics hailed it as an "anthem of the summer" and one of the best singles of the year, complimenting its dance-feel and beat, and the irony of the "clever" lyrics.
 The single performed well worldwide, topping the charts in Canada, the United States and the United Kingdom, and charting in the top 10 of other charts, receiving Platinum certification in the United States.
 "1, 2 Step" featuring Missy Elliott was released as the album's second single.
 The song peaked in the top 10 of many countries, topping the charts in Canada, and went on to become Platinum or Gold in many countries.
 "Oh" featuring Ludacris was released as the third single on March 5, 2005.
 The song performed well worldwide, appearing in the top 10 of seven charts, and certified either Platinum or Gold in multiple regions.

 Following the success of the album, Ciara released a CD/DVD entitled Goodies: The Videos & More in the United States on July 12, 2005, which featured remixes to "1, 2 Step" and "Oh", as well as two new songs.
 The release was certified platinum in the United States.
-She made guest appearances on Missy Elliott's single "Lose Control" and on Bow Wow's single "Like You", which both peaked at number three in the United States and obtained worldwide success.
+She made guest appearances on Missy Elliott's single "Lose Control" and on Bow Wow's single "Like You", which both peaked at number 3 in the United States and obtained worldwide success.
 She was an opening act for Gwen Stefani's Harajuku Lovers Tour 2005 and went on tour with Chris Brown and Bow Wow on the Holiday Jam Tour in December 2005.
 At the 48th Annual Grammy Awards, Ciara received four nominations for Best New Artist, Best Rap/Sung Collaboration for "1, 2 Step", Best Rap Song for Missy Elliott's single "Lose Control", and won her last nomination, Best Short Form Music Video for "Lose Control".